How many companies in cities across New Haven County received FDA citations in April?

 U.S. Rep. Jahana Hayes Serving the 5th District of Connecticut

-Jahana Hayes addresses education policy and community initiatives in recent posts
+Jahana Hayes highlights labor partnerships and student achievements in recent posts

 U.S. Rep. Jahana Hayes Serving the 5th District of Connecticut